Poetry, Short Stories, and other Reflections

 the water exhales quiet kisses along the shore.

-Shhh, shhh, shhh
+Shhh, shhh,

-it calls for the white in your eyes
+for the white in your eyes

 to meet the white and yellow in its waves.